Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/8-visualize-flight-data.md

 	%matplotlib inline
 	import matplotlib.pyplot as plt
 	```

+The notebook is prepared.
+It's time to get visual.

+## Use scatter plots to explore relationships

+A scatter plot is a great way to visualize relationships between variables in a dataset and test hypotheses such as "morning flights are less likely to incur long delays than afternoon flights".
+Let's use Matplotlib to generate a few scatter plots from the "all_flights" dataset.

 1. It is reasonable to expect that there might be a correlation between departure delays and arrival delays since a plane that leaves late will also arrive late unless the crew can make up time in the air.
 Test this supposition by creating a scatter plot of departure-delay and arrival-delay values: